elysium-suite/aeacus/docs/checks.md

 type='AutoCheckUpdatesEnabled'
 ```

-**OctalPermissionIs**: pass if the specified file has the octal permissions specified
+**PermissionIs**: pass if the specified file has the octal permissions specified

 ```
-type='OctalPermissionIs'
+type='PermissionIs'
 arg1='/etc/passwd'
 arg2='644'
 ```